SAP/openui5-docs/docs/CSS_Classes_for_Theme_Parameters_ea08f53.md

 The reason this doesn't work is because this type of styling cannot make use of the OpenUI5 theme parameters.

-HTML content like that might be created as part of the following:

 -   JavaScript libraries that are **not** OpenUI5 libraries

 -   Custom/notepad controls\(if they do **not** belong to a control library with a theme build\)